ElpadoCan/SpotMAX/spotmax/docs/source/api/api.rst

 .. contents::

-Pipeline functions to run spotMAX analysis steps in notebooks or scripts
+Pipeline functions to run SpotMAX analysis steps in notebooks or scripts
 ------------------------------------------------------------------------

 .. automodule:: spotmax.pipe